HOW WE DO IT

-Phones that are left represent our available free 911 phones.
-Now serious processing begins.
 Donors trusting us with their old phones are understandably concerned about the protection of their private data.
 Consequently, Secure the Call goes to great lengths to wipe out the information on all phones that we receive.
 The public at large is counting on us to protect the information that’s still on the phone when they drop their phone in one of our collection barrels.

 SIM chips are removed from the phones that have them and shredded on-site.
 There are two methods for removing the personal information that resides on the phones themselves.
-For most models we’re able to connect the phone to a computer and purge the private information electronically.
+For most models, we’re able to connect the phone to a computer and purge the private information electronically.
 Software digitally resets the phone to its original factory settings while erasing all donor entries from memory.
 For all other models, we use a hand-reset method.
 All phones come with factory instructions that allow them to be wiped of all private information and reset to factory defaults.
-Phones that for whatever reason resist purging of private information are scrapped.
+Phones that for whatever reason resist purging of private information are recycled.